pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_misc.md

 # Utility Methods API for Kotlin SDK

 ##### Breaking changes in v9.0.0

-Kotlin SDK v9.0.0 unifies Kotlin and Java SDKs, introduces a new client instantiation model, and changes async callbacks and status events.
-Apps built with versions < 9.0.0 may be impacted.
-See the Java/Kotlin SDK migration guide.
+- Kotlin and Java SDKs unified, new PubNub client instantiation, updated async callbacks and status events.
+- May impact apps built with versions < 9.0.0.
+- See Java/Kotlin SDK migration guide for details.

 ##### Request execution

-Most methods return an Endpoint.
+Most SDK methods return an Endpoint.
 You must call `.sync()` or `.async()` to execute.

 ```
 1val channel = pubnub.channel("channelName")